arthurbrenno/intellibricks/docs/_sources/index.rst.txt

 Core Modules: Your Intelligent Toolkit
 ------------------------------------

-IntelliBricks is built around three core modules, each designed to be powerful individually and seamlessly integrated for building truly intelligent applications:
+IntelliBricks is built around two core modules, each designed to be powerful individually and seamlessly integrated for building truly intelligent applications:

 .. toctree::
    :maxdepth: 1

    llms
    agents
-   files

 🧱 `LLMs Module <llms>`: Speak Fluently with AI Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~